Surgery can help to alleviate pain when symptoms present themselves. The procedure can also help you live a normal life.

 When you form a hiatal hernia, the stomach pushes through the hiatus, where it ends up in your chest.

 Doctors aren’t always clear on why this happens.
-But hiatal hernias can be caused by injury to the chest, the person having a genetically large hiatus, and persistent pressure due to heavy lifting or straining during bowel movements.
+However, hiatal hernias can be caused by injury to the chest, the person having a genetically large hiatus, and persistent pressure due to heavy lifting or straining during bowel movements.

 Hiatal hernias are most common in older people above 50 and the obese.